getnamingo/registry/docs/dns.md

 NSD is a high-performance, authoritative-only name server with no support for dynamic updates, inline signing, or native DNSSEC key management.
 It is suitable for production environments that prioritize speed and simplicity, but it **requires external zone signing**.

+> [!IMPORTANT]
-> ⚠️ **Important:** NSD does **not** support DNSSEC signing or key management internally.
+> NSD does **not** support DNSSEC signing or key management internally.
 You must handle all DNSSEC operations — such as key generation, zone signing, rollover, and DS management — using external tools like `ldns-signzone`, `dnssec-signzone`, or OpenDNSSEC.

 #### 1.3.1.
 Prerequisites